 From Devonport it's not far to Tasmania's wild west coast, a must-visit for intrepid travellers.
 Explore the area by train on the Lynchford Express or go on a Gordon River cruise to see the pristine wilderness by boat.

-*Terms and conditions apply.
-Offer applies to new bookings only.
-RACV Members must book Spirit or Flexi passenger fares direct with Spirit of Tasmania by using this page.
+*Offer applies to new bookings only.
+RACV Members must book these fares direct with Spirit of Tasmania by using this page, or via the RACV Holiday Line or RACV Travel Agency.
 Discount excludes Deluxe Cabins and vehicle fares.
-To qualify for this discount you must be a current RACV Member.
+To qualify for this discount you must be a current RACV member.
 Members of Auto Clubs other than RACV are not eligible.
-A valid RACV membership card must be presented at the time of check-in.
-Discount cannot be used in conjunction with another special offer or Red Hot Deal.
+A valid RACV membership card must be presented at the time of check in.
+Discount cannot be used in conjunction with another special offer or Red Hot Deal. $10 booking fee applies per person each way when booking via the Customer Contact Centre and Terminal Service Desk.